parthamallick49/parthamallick49/README.md

 ---

-_“Turning ideas into impactful mobile experiences — one line of code at a time.”_
+_“Turning ideas into impactful mobile experiences — Writing code that speaks louder than words.”_